pranavgupta1234/awesome-redis-optimizations/README.md

 - [Concept of Pipelining](https://redis.io/topics/pipelining) - Get the most out of your single redis call

+## Reduce Reads Techniques
+- [Avoids duplicate reads in case of Cache Stampede (by DoorDash)](https://medium.com/@DoorDash/avoiding-cache-stampede-at-doordash-55bbf596d94b) - Reduce load on redis by maintaing application level cache and how to avoid duplicate reads in case of Cache Stampede.

 ## Low Memory, Fast Computation, the Bitsets